-So what do the rock lotus and wild bitter melon have in common that promote fat burning, liver health (and of course, anti-aging)?
+So how does wild bitter melon promote fat burning, liver health (and of course, anti-aging)?
 The answer involves caloric restriction and insulin.

-Wild bitter melon is similarly health promoting.
-For example, it has been found that extracts of the wild bitter melon activate cellular machinery to regulate energy production (technically AMPK-activated protein kinase) and the way that fats are handled by the liver.
+Wild bitter melon has been found to activate cellular machinery to regulate energy production (technically AMPK-activated protein kinase) and the way that fats are handled by the liver.
 Activation of this metabolic pathway is important to aging.
 It is sometimes referred to as “exercise in a bottle” because activation of AMPK is an aspect of the benefits derived from exercise.
-The effect of an extract from the wild genotype of bitter melon called Glycostat® has proved to be more powerful than others on the market and much more consistent in producing positive results.
+The effect of an extract from the wild genotype of bitter melon has proved to be more powerful than others on the market and much more consistent in producing positive results.

-So how can you get your hands on the potent one-two combo of bitter melon extract and rock lotus?
+So how can you get your hands on bitter melon extract?

-Kion Lean is a proprietary formula designed to assist with weight management and healthy longevity by combining the benefits of rock lotus and Glycostat (wild bitter melon extract and InnoSlim® (a blend of highly purified and fractionated Panax notoginseng and Astragalus membranaceus.)
+Kion Lean is a proprietary formula designed to assist with weight management and healthy longevity by combining the benefits of wild bitter melon extract and InnoSlim® (a blend of highly purified and fractionated Panax notoginseng and Astragalus membranaceus.)
 These potent nutraceuticals have been shown to decrease glucose absorption and circulating blood glucose.

 - Healthy liver function, which comes in handy if you like your wine, beer or cocktails with your meal.

 - Blood sugar regulation even if you can't exercise before a meal or hunt down cinnamon and vinegar.